fionactc/sf-movies-server/README.md

 ### Trade-offs discussion and future Todos
 - Security wise, only Heroku default SSL is enabled.
 Reason being this application does not do much sensitive data transmission or authentication.
+- More elaborated commit messages to facilitate collaboration
 - Better test coverage is required
 - Use centralized caching for scalability
 - Add monitoring, logging for production